bullat859/m.payra/index.md

                         Welcome to <strong>Dynamic Edge Gesture Control</strong>.
 We value your trust and are committed to complete transparency regarding our data processing practices.
                     </p>
                     <p>
                         Our application provides deep system customization and gesture automation.
 While primary gesture detection, touch listening, and screen overlays function offline directly on your device, our app does connect to secure cloud services (specifically Google Firebase).
-We use these services to collect essential usage telemetry, diagnose software crashes, monitor app performance, and sync configurations.
+We use these services to collect essential usage telemetry, diagnose software crashes, and monitor app performance.
 We also use Google AdMob to serve rewarded video ads.
                     </p>
                     <p class="text-xs sm:text-sm bg-slate-900/80 border border-slate-800 p-3.5 sm:p-4 rounded-xl text-slate-400">
                         By installing, accessing, or using Dynamic Edge Gesture Control, you acknowledge and agree to the data collection and usage practices described in this Privacy Policy.